(Planned) CI/CD Infrastructure¶

 All of the builds on Linux use Docker containers.
 This has a number of advantages:

 The build environment is consistent, making changes to the underlying image easy

 The tests can be run locally on a developer machine in the same environment

 Old build environments can be used for binary compatibility, such as CentOS 6 for releases.

 while PRs and commits to other branches may be tested on a smaller set of platforms.
 PRs and commits

-master should run a full set of tests on all supported platforms to help ensure that it is always
+main should run a full set of tests on all supported platforms to help ensure that it is always

 ready for a new release.
 Jobs that run for PRs and all commits are marked with

 [daily] are only run daily on the

 develop branch.
 A tag of